 - What version of the addon are you using?

-- What locale (language) do you play WoW in?
+- What language and region do you play WoW in?

 - What is the problem?